 Those specific compounds might be unique to an algae species and useful for determining what type and how many of a given species is present.

-The specific compounds might also be toxins.
+The specific compounds detected might also be toxins.
 Since toxic algae can vary in toxicity over their life span, Raman spectroscopy gives HABStats a snapshot of toxicity within an individual cell at a specific moment in time.

-With near constant monitoring, the algae and toxicity identification can track an algal bloom’s make up and level of toxicity in real time.
+With near constant monitoring, the algae and toxicity identification can track an algal bloom’s make up and level of toxicity in real-time.

 A city’s water manager needs to keep an eye on algal blooms.
 A toxic bloom can cause disruptions to drinking water supplies, as it famously did in Toledo, Ohio, in 2014.

-By identifying algae and cyanobacteria species and quantifying toxins in the field, these instruments go a long way toward “eliminating the taxonomist,” Gallager said.
+By identifying cyanobacteria species and quantifying toxins in the field, these instruments go a long way toward “eliminating the taxonomist,” Gallager said.
 They could represent big savings in time and money in water quality management.

 Several instruments positioned throughout a water body could reveal in fine detail how algal blooms grow and develop or move around on a windy day.